faisal244/sql-employee-management-system/README.md

 ## Video Walkthrough

-The following video shows an example of the application being used from the command line:
+The following video shows an example of the application being used from the command line - Please [click here](https://drive.google.com/file/d/1D4BlpzGmmyc1UbVKMTP0ObKn4AYDk2mN/view?usp=sharing) to view the demo or click on the thumbnail below:

 [![A video thumbnail shows the command-line employee management application with a play button overlaying the view.](./Assets/12-sql-homework-video-thumbnail.png)](https://drive.google.com/file/d/1D4BlpzGmmyc1UbVKMTP0ObKn4AYDk2mN/view?usp=sharing)